rafa2000/ipyjs/README.md

 * **`d3_in_ipython`** D3.js inside IPython example.

 **Note**: You may want to download the notebooks and run them on your computer.
 I haven't put an autorun on the JavaScript code yet.
 If you have some suggestions please clone and make a pull request.
 I had just the reqular autostart but it worked only for the first graph using it.
-I may need to code with some synchrony code to run all charts in an example one after the other.
+I need a way to execute in a synchronous way several charts inside the notebooks.